tomtin4/LB1-Movement-Angle-Finder/README.md

 ## How to Run

+- Make sure you have the latest version of python installed
+- Make sure you have pip in PATH
 - Clone the repository
-- Run ```pip install -r requirements.txt``` in the LB1 Movement Angle Finder Directory (make sure you have python installed and pip is set as an enviornment variable)
+- Run ```pip install -r requirements.txt``` in the LB1-Movement-Angle-Finder Directory
 - Run main.py

 ## How to Use